 Illinois and Iowa, each in their own way, have exceptions to the “strict liability” rule which shifts some responsibility to the dog bite victim.
 In Illinois, the dog owner may not be responsible for a dog bit if the owner can show that the victim provoked the dog or was trespassing on the owner’s property.
 The victim would have to show that he or she was lawfully in the area where the bite occurred and did nothing to provoke the animal.

-If you are the unfortunate victim of a dog bite or other injury, contact VanDerGinst Law today.
+If you or a loved one are the unfortunate victim of a dog bite or other injury, contact VanDerGinst Law today.
 We have knowledgeable and experienced attorneys who can help guide you through the complexities of your case and help you obtain the financial compensation you deserve.
-The consultation is always free and there are no attorney fees unless we win your case.
-We’d be honored to help.
-If you suffered an injury in Iowa or Illinois, contact VanDerGinst Law P.C. at 800-960-8529 or request a free consultation.
+The consultation is free and there is never a fee unless we win.
+Call VanDerGinst Law at 800-797-5391.
+The law is tough, being injured is tougher.
+We’ll make it easier for you.